-Scott Ki is a former editor and writer for Edible Idaho, and an ex-reporter for Boise State Public Radio and the Idaho Business Review.
-His work also has been carried by other media outlets, such as the Idaho Press, Idaho Statesman, NPR, and the AP.Read More
+Scott Ki is a former editor and writer for Edible Idaho and an ex-reporter for Boise State Public Radio and the Idaho Business Review.
+His work also has been carried by the Idaho Press, Idaho Statesman, NPR, and the AP.Read More